Dynamics365/dynamics365.github.io/_posts/2015-11-03-rename-a-database-in-sql-server.markdown

 tags: [trick, programming]
 ---

-1. Open Microsoft SQL Server Management Studio.
+1. Open `Microsoft SQL Server Management Studio`.

-2. Connect to the server wherein the DB you want to rename is located.
+2. Connect to the server where in the DB you want to rename is located.

 3. Modify the following script and run it